Frank Lampard: Everton

 Having been out of work for a year, Lampard was appointed manager of Premier League club Everton on 31 January 2022, after the dismissal of Rafael Benítez due to poor results.
 At the time of his appointment, the club was positioned in 16th place, four points above the relegation zone.
 With one game remaining in the 2021–22 season, on 19 May Lampard guided Everton to Premier League safety maintaining their 68-year top flight status.
 Having been 2–0 down at half-time to Crystal Palace Lampard brought on Dele Alli and played a more attacking formation resulting in a 3–2 win for the Merseyside team.
 Lampard described the night as "one of the greatest nights of my career".

 The following season saw the club once again fall into a relegation battle, with a run of only 1 win in 11 matches leaving the club 19th in the league by January.
-Everton owner Farhad Moshiri in a interview with Talksport suggested that Lampard's position at the club remained secure despite this run of form.
-However, Lampard was sacked a few days later on 23 January 2023, just 8 days less than a year into the job, after a 2–0 loss to West Ham.
+Everton owner Farhad Moshiri in an interview with Talksport suggested that Lampard's position at the club remained secure despite this run of form.
+However, Lampard was sacked a few days later on 23 January 2023, just eight days less than a year into the job, after a 2–0 loss to West Ham.
+Lampard was replaced by Sean Dyche on 30 January 2023.

+Return to Chelsea

+On 6 April 2023, Lampard returned to Chelsea by being appointed as caretaker manager until the end of the 2022–23 season, following the dismissal of Graham Potter.
+Chelsea's form dropped after Lampard took over and produced a first bottom-half finish since 1996 and a record low tally of points and goals scored in the Premier League era.
+In terms of winning percentage, Lampard also had the worst record (9%) among every Chelsea manager who had led 3 or more matches, achieving just one win in his 11 matches in charge.

+Coventry City

+On 28 November 2024, Lampard was appointed as the new manager of EFL Championship club Coventry City.
+He took the club to 5th in the Championship, however lost 3-2 on aggregate to Sunderland in the semi-finals of the play-offs.

+Despite having suffered heartbreak at the end of the previous season, Lampard led Coventry City to the top of the league in the early stages of the 2025–26 season, being named EFL Championship Manager of the Month for October 2025.